Charge dismissed for woman accused of hitting State Sen. Mamie Locke after officer fails to show

 Locke is upset with both Shockley and Dillera.
 “You know, him not showing up to do his duty as an officer of the court, and her not being held accountable for what she did.”

-10 On Your Side learned Shockley no longer works for Hampton University police.
+10 On Your Side learned Shockley no longer works for Hampton University police, but was unable to confirm he was one of the nine officers recently fired for “misogynistic” and “racist” comments made on social media.
 “Even though he was dismissed, he still had a duty to show up in court,” Locke said.

 A local attorney told 10 On Your Side a judge could have continued the case and issued a show cause summons to the officer.